episerver/Foundation-spa-react/README.md

 > [!WARNING]
 > This example is intended for demonstration purposes only and is not supported for production applications in Optimizely's Content and Commerce Cloud.
-The approach launches a NodeJS server and proxies requests to a frontend application, which can result in performance and stability issues.
+The approach launches a NodeJS server and proxies requests to a frontend application, which can result in performance and stability issues. **Use [Optimizely's front-end hosting](https://docs.developers.optimizely.com/content-management-system/v1.0.0-CMS-SaaS/docs/host-a-front-end-with-optimizely) for production scenarios.**

 # Foundation Spa React <!-- omit in toc -->